mcarthey/EFCoreExample/EFCoreExample/README.md

 ## Migrations

 The application uses Entity Framework Core Migrations to manage the database schema.
 The `ApplyMigrations` method in the `Program` class applies any pending migrations when the application starts.

+## Testing

+The application includes unit tests, which are located in the `EFCoreExample.Tests` project.
+The tests use xUnit and Moq for testing and mocking respectively.
+To run the tests, use the `dotnet test` command in the root directory of the project.